- Language may be used analogically or discursively; these are exclusive categories.

 Only we can’t.
 In any analogy, metaphor, simile, parable, or direct comparison, I must have access to the two things I am relating.
 Should I say, “The kingdom of heaven is like a city on a hill,” you may infer that I am asserting the same three truths that I assert when I say the cat on the table is like a statue.
 You must assume I know not only the specific ways in which these two terms are similar, but just as importantly, that I am aware of the ways in which they are different.
 This is not one of David Hume’s analytic statements, which are tautological.
 I am saying a is like b rather than that a = b.
 The figurative part of the language is that I am establishing a relationship.
-Were I stating a definition or a tautology, I would be speaking literally, and what is more, the literality I establish is self-evidently true because it is necessary.
+Were I stating a definition or a tautology, I would be speaking literally, and what is more, the literality I establish would be self-evidently true because it is necessary.
 A bachelor simply cannot be anything other than an unmarried man (at least until we change the definition) and 9+6 simply has to equal 15.
 These analytic concepts simply cannot be false (though often cited as self-evident “facts,” we should note that these identities are not perceptual and therefore cannot be called facts; that we do is yet another proof that our understanding of fact could use a tune-up).
 So while every analogy reveals a similarity, it also mandates some unspoken difference in the two terms that the speaker implies by the terms of the analogy.
 The two terms, alike in so many respects, are also known to be different.
-The analogy suggests only the points of similarity for reasoning and experience to derive.
+Though the analogy suggests only the points of similarity for reasoning and experience to derive, at least part of that undertaking must involve a clear understanding of the limits of the similarity, meaning difference.
+The cat may look like a statue because of X, but at every minute of discerning X, the thinker is fully cognizant that one is not the other and can explain why.